*** Read my review of Replicas now ***

 But soon the police are after him, and everyone goes on the run as it turns out not only has he broken the laws of science, he’s broken the laws of the land too.
 And his family don’t even know they’ve died.

 Like many recent Keanu films it’s got me thinking “wow why didn’t I think of that idea!” before realising two minutes later that the idea in question is completely bonkers.
 And after watching the film I’ve gone from having a good basic understanding of what it’s about to being utterly flummoxed – wtf are those robots?
-And why do cloned women always come out sticky?
+And why do cloned women always come out naked and sticky?

 Bonkers is good though, as all of us glued to those Geostorm trailers will attest.

 Replicas is directed by Jeffrey Nachmanoff (who wrote The Day After Tomorrow, which I’m still planning on watching in a couple of days) and is written by Chad St John, who wrote London Has Fallen.
 It’s also from the producers of stalker-in-space film Passengers which is unfortunate.
 No release date as yet, but I imagine it’ll be in early 2018.
+Sept 2018 UPDATE: Watch the new Replicas teaser trailer now.